TAPR/TICC/multi-ticc/README_multi-ticc_setup.txt

 SUBSYSTEM=="tty",  ENV{ID_PATH}=="platform-3f980000.usb-usb-0:1.5:1.0", \
 SYMLINK+="ttyTICC3"

+4. Using sudo, copy "multi-ticc_server.service" to /lib/systemd/system
+and issue "sudo systemctl enable multi-ticc_server".
+This will tell the system to start /home/pi/multi-ticc_server.py automatically on boot.
+To start the server manually, enter "sudo systemctl start multi-ticc_server".

-3. When executed, the "multi-ticc_reset.py" program will send a 100 ms reset pulse to the TICCs.
+5. When executed, the "multi-ticc_reset.py" program will send a 100 ms reset pulse to the TICCs.
+The multi-ticc_server.py program automatically does this, but it might be necessary if you need to reset the TICCs during operation, for example if the 10 MHz clock source has been removed and reconnected.